ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

        single value, :math:`f(x,v,t=0)` at ``xn``, which is a NDIM vector.
      -
+   * - bcx
+     - Length two table with BCs in X direction.
+See details on BCs below.
+     - { }
+   * - bcy
+     - Length two table with BCs in Y direction.
+Only needed if CDIM>1
+     - { }
+   * - bcz
+     - Length two table with BCs in Z direction.
+Only needed if CDIM>2
+     - { }
    * - evolve
      - If set to ``false`` the species distribution function is not evolved.
 In this case, only initial conditions for this species